This article gives site owners a complete overview of the Lifecycle Management Automation process in SysKit Point.

 Resolve Lifecycle Management Tasks in SysKit Point

-All content and resources in Microsoft 365 have a lifecycle which usually consists of the following three stages:
+Workspaces in Microsoft 365 usually display the following lifecycle stages:

-- Beginning – for example, an admin creates a new resource - Microsoft Team.
+- Beginning; for example, when an admin creates a new workspace - Microsoft Team.

-- Middle – users collaborate and use said resource, chat, create files, and take advantage of all means they have on disposal to collaborate and achieve their goals successfully.
+- Middle; users collaborate and use said workspace, chat, create files, and take advantage of all means available to collaborate and achieve their goals successfully.

-- End – after a team is dismissed or a product retired, the previously used resource becomes stale and is no longer needed.
+- End; after a team is dismissed or a product is retired, the previously used workspace becomes stale and is no longer needed.

-When a resource has reached the third stage, a team owner from the example needs to decide:
+When a workspace has reached the third stage, a team owner for that workspace needs to decide:

-- delete the resource and all its content.
+- Delete the workspace and all of its content.

-After a SysKit Point Admin enables and configures Lifecycle Management Automation, site owners and admins will be notified via email when some of their resources are inactive for longer period than defined in SysKit Point settings.
+After a SysKit Point Admin enables and configures Lifecycle Management Automation, site owners and admins will be notified via email when some of their workspaces are inactive for a period longer than the one defined in SysKit Point settings.

-Once SysKit Point recognizes that a resource – Microsoft Team, Microsoft 365 Group, or a site – is inactive, an email is sent to the owner or admin of said resource.
+Once SysKit Point recognizes that a workspace – Microsoft Team, Microsoft 365 Group, or a site – is inactive, an email is sent to the owner or admin of said workspace.

 The email provides the following: